louis-tru/quark/docs/GPU_2D_ANTIALIASING.md

   whose centers lie just outside those triangles will not run the fragment shader.
 Any mask-based path renderer would need to draw conservative expanded bounds, not just reuse the body triangles.
-- The existing directionless `aafuzz` geometry cannot be drawn before the body safely because it does not know which side of the edge is inside or outside.
+- The existing directionless `aadist` geometry cannot be drawn before the body safely because it does not know which side of the edge is inside or outside.

 This points toward a directional GPU edge-AA system rather than a software mask